Yet Another Little Jet

 Key Takeaways:

-• Avocet Aircraft and Israel Aircraft Industries (IAI) will jointly develop and market the Avocet Professional Jet, a six-seat, twin-turbofan jet.
+• Avocet Aircraft is partnering with Israel Aircraft Industries (IAI) to develop and market the Avocet Professional Jet.

-• The jet is targeted at the air-taxi and fractional markets, with a projected price of $2 million and deliveries starting in late 2006.
+• The ProJet is a six-seat, twin-turbofan jet designed for the air-taxi and fractional markets, with a projected price of $2 million and deliveries starting in late 2006.

 See a mistake?
 Contact us.